nyacho04/holbertonschool-printf/README.md

 · · This project we use the function `write(2),` conditional `switch` in order to reduce the length of the code instead of using the `if else` function.
 We don't implement `structures`, `functions pointers` because the complexity required was too much for the mandatory tasks xD.

+· · To print the negatives and the integers in order, we decided to implement `stack (recursion)`, in our `printnumber` function.
+It was a bit challenging, but at the end, it was much more effective than using `iteration`.

 ##  **This _printf implementation can handle the following formats** ⋮ ⛓️‍💥